tearflake/symp-intro/hello-world.md

 **a comprehensive "hello world" example**

-Finally we skimmed over enough building blocks to combine them all into a meaningful "hello world" example covering all the enumerated components.
+Finally we skimmed over enough building blocks to combine them all into a compound "hello world" example covering all the enumerated components.

 ```
 (NODE